django-cms/djangocms-admin-style/README.rst

 =================

 In order to run integration tests you need to have Docker installed.
-They can be run using `make test18` and `make test19` commands for Django 1.8 and Django 1.9.
+They can be run using ``make test111`` or ``make test20`` commands for Django 1.11 or Django 2.0.
 The integration tests are written using Casperjs, phantomcss and djangocms-casper-helpers.